 Examples of these physiologic functions include, but are not limited to, the formation of blood plasma, detoxification, and heat dissipation.
 Without water, your body simply could not survive.

-On this page, you will learn all about hydration: the minerals involved, the importance o staying hydrated, symptoms of dehydration, and how much water you should drink.
+On this page, you will learn all about hydration: the minerals involved, the importance of staying hydrated, symptoms of dehydration, and how much water you should drink.

-Hydration is usually describing to how much water you need to consume; however, in the human body, the absorption and movement of water through different body tissues and cells is heavily dependent on electrolyte minerals.
+When we talk about hydration, we’re usually describing how much water you need to consume on a daily basis; however, in the human body, the absorption of water and its movement between different body tissues and cells are heavily dependent on electrolyte minerals.

 To simplify, an insufficiency or deficiency in electrolyte minerals would mean the water in your body would have a more difficult time being absorbed and transported to different cells or body tissues.

-It may be surprising to learn how much water exists in all your body tissues.
-In 1945, an article was published in the Journal of Biological Chemistry, by H.H.
+It may be surprising to learn just how much water exists in all your body tissues.
+In 1945, an article was published in the Journal of Biological Chemistry, by a scientist named H.H.
 Mitchell, assessing the chemical composition of the human body.
 This publication reported that 60-70% of the human body is made up of water.

 More specifically, the nervous system (brain, spinal cord, and nerves) and the heart are ~73% water, and the lungs are ~83% water.
 Skeletal muscle and the kidneys are ~79% water, and skin is ~65% water.
-Even the bones are composed of >30% water.
+Even the bones—seemingly dry body tissues—are composed of >30% water.

 Ultimately, without water, you do not exist!